 The Dynamic Variorum Editions project aims to identify and track topics about the Greco-Roman world in large, multi-lingual public document collections and make this information available to digital libraries.
-We began as a successful entry in the first round of the Digging Into Data Challenge and have continued to work together and grow since then.
+We began as a successful entry in the first round of the Digging Into Data Challenge and have continued to work together and grow.
 The original team comprised researchers from Tufts University, Imperial College London and Mount Allison University.

 Aims and Objectives